Communist Party of Norway: History

-Background, establishment , and pre-war era
+Background, establishment, and pre-war era

 The Norwegian Labour Party (DNA) became a member of the Communist International (Comintern) in 1919 under the leadership of Martin Tranmæl.
 While Tranmæl at first supported the move of becoming a Comintern member, he became increasingly skeptical of it after the proclamation of the twenty-one conditions which stated that members had to enforce democratic centralism and party discipline.
 Even so, Tranmæl continued to support the Labour Party's membership, even if that meant a future split within the party between the left and the right.
-A split occurred, based on factional lines, in 1921 and led to the establishment of the Social Democratic Labour Party.
-A power struggle soon erupted between the Tranmælists and the supporters of Olav Scheflo, the party's parliamentary leader, following Kyrre Grepp's sickness leave and later death in 1922.
-The reason for the struggle was that Tranmæl wanted to block Grepp's chance of becoming the party's next leader; Grepp was a supporter of the Comintern-line.
+A split did occur along factional lines in 1921 and led to the establishment of the Social Democratic Labour Party.
+A power struggle soon erupted between the Tranmælists and the supporters of Olav Scheflo, the party's parliamentary leader, following Kyrre Grepp's absence due to illness and later death in 1922.
+The reason for the struggle was Tranmæl's desire to block Grepp from becoming the party's next leader; Grepp was a supporter of the Comintern line.

-By the time of the 4th World Congress of the Comintern, in which a policy of strengthening the apparatus of the member parties took place, Tranmæl had enough of what he saw as the Comintern's meddling in the internal affairs of the Labour Party.
+By the time of the 4th World Congress of the Comintern, in which a policy of strengthening the apparatus of the member parties took place, Tranmæl had had enough of what he saw as the Comintern's meddling in the internal affairs of the Labour Party.
 He managed to get a majority within the Central Board for a withdrawal of its Comintern membership, but the Comintern's representative, Karl Radek, managed, with a bit of maneuvering, to get the majority of the party's National Board to vote in favour of retaining its Comintern membership.
-Before the Labour Party conference in February 1921, Tranmæl came up with the Kristiania-proposal, a declaration of semi-independence from Comintern.
-The Kristiania-proposal supported retaining membership in the Comintern, if the Labour Party could operate on more independent lines.
-At the conference a majority, by a margin of two votes, voted in favour of the Kristiania-proposal.
+Before the Labour Party conference in February 1921, Tranmæl came up with the Kristiania proposal, a declaration of semi-independence from Comintern.
+The Kristiania proposal supported retaining membership in the Comintern, if the Labour Party could operate on more independent lines.
+At the conference a majority, by a margin of two votes, voted in favour of the proposal.
 The Comintern representative at the party conference, Nikolai Bukharin, grudgingly accepted the vote.
-The power struggle between the Tranmælists and the Scheflo-wing continued, even more aggressively, until the extraordinary party conference of November 1923 which voted in favour of withdrawing the Labour Party from the Comintern.
-As a reaction, the Scheflo-wing left the party and established the Norwegian Communist Party.
+The power struggle between the Tranmælists and the Scheflo wing continued, even more aggressively, until the extraordinary party conference of November 1923 which voted in favour of withdrawing the Labour Party from the Comintern.
+As a reaction, the Scheflo wing left the party and established the Norwegian Communist Party.
 Organisationally, the Communist Party continued the representation of Norway in the Comintern.